andrew/ultimate-awesome/README.md

 - [awesome-text-ml](https://github.com/oskar-j/awesome-text-ml) - A curated list of ML awesome frameworks & libraries for text data.
 - [awesome-3dgs](https://github.com/pdaicode/awesome-3dgs) - A curried list of recent literature of 3D Gaussians.
 - [awesome-drone-vision](https://github.com/philgineer/awesome-drone-vision) - Collection of papers, codes, datasets and other resources for drone computer vision.
-- [awesome-asv-antispoofing](https://github.com/PHJhjpeng1992/awesome-asv-antispoofing) - This is a curated list of awesome ASV(Automatic Speaker Verification) Anti-Spoofing papers, libraries, datasets, and other resources.
 - [awesome-raiden](https://github.com/raiden-network/awesome-raiden) - A curated list of resources, links, projects, tools and hacks on, for and around Raiden! .
 - [awesome-itsi](https://github.com/sduff/awesome-itsi) - A collection of awesome resources for Splunk IT Service Intelligence.
 - [awesome-citizen-science-nl](https://github.com/sodascience/awesome-citizen-science-nl) - A curated list of awesome Citizen Science Projects in the Netherlands.